IMIO/imio.smartweb.common/README.rst

 - A topics field behavior with topics vocabulary select widget
 - An Iam field behavior with "iam" vocabulary select widget
-- A rich description behavior, with bold & newlines
+- A rich description feature, with bold & newlines, limited to a maximum of chars (see `config.py`)
 - Countries vocabulary
 - Cities (stored in registry) vocabulary
 - A faceted relative path widget